 The bible says Jesus “was in all points tempted as we are, yet without sin” Heb 4:15 I can only imagine the thoughts and temptations that Jesus wrestled with before God in the Garden of Gethsemane while sweating His own blood and begging His Father to remove the cup of suffering from Him.
-After all, He could have fulfilled the hopes of the apostles and conquered the Roman Empire, with a single word.
-Yet he was submissive and obedient unto death.
+After all, He could have fulfilled the hopes of the apostles, conquered the Roman Empire, with a single word.
+Yet he was submissive and obedient onto death.
 Isaiah 53:10 He is our example in the midst of oppression and injustice.

 If I am correct and we have entered into the beginning of sorrows Mat 24:8 then the next step in the process is that we are to be delivered up to be killed.
-Of course, I don’t have a timeline.
+Over course I don’t have a timeline.
 My point is that it will most certainly represent a clear violation of our constitutional rights.
 The Social Justice gospel has us demanding and perhaps fighting for global worldly justice.
 The true gospel has us preaching repentance, the coming Kingdom, and being led like lambs to slaughter for doing so.

 Jesus was a Refugee